mypaint/libmypaint/README.md

 A list of files where localizable strings can be found is maintained in `po/POTFILES.in`.

-### Testing (defunct)

-Please run the test suite before sending any pull requests.
-You must build `libmypaint` staticly for the tests to run.
-We use `python-nose` as a test runner.
-Run the test suite like this:

-    $ scons use_sharedlib=false
-    $ nosetests

 ### Documentation

 Further documentation can be found in the MyPaint wiki: